LogitRank

 What SEO Optimises For

-• Backlinks — earning links from authoritative external sites that signal trust and relevance to the search engine
+• Backlinks: Earning links from authoritative external sites that signal trust and topical relevance

-• On-page signals — title tags, heading structure, meta descriptions, page speed, Core Web Vitals
+• On-page signals: Title tags, heading structure, meta descriptions, page speed, and Core Web Vitals

-• Content quality — depth, originality, and relevance of the page relative to the user's search intent
+• Content quality: Depth, originality, and relevance relative to user search intent

-SEO has been the dominant discipline of digital visibility for more than two decades.
-It remains important.
-But it was designed for a world where the user browses and selects — not a world where the AI synthesises and answers.
+SEO has been the dominant digital visibility discipline for more than two decades and remains important.
+However, it was designed for a browse-and-select user behaviour model, not for an AI synthesise-and-answer model.

 What AEO Optimises For

-• Entity verification — establishing a machine-readable, corroborated record of the business across Wikidata, schema markup, Google Business Profile, and directory listings
+• Entity verification: Establishing a machine-readable, corroborated record of the business across Wikidata, schema.org markup, Google Business Profile, and directory listings

-• Structured data — schema.org markup that declares the business type, location, services, and relationships in a format AI systems can parse directly
+• Structured data: Schema.org markup that declares the business type, location, services, and relationships in a format AI systems can parse directly without inference

-• Corroboration — third-party mentions, citations, and links from sources that AI platforms treat as credible evidence of existence and expertise
+• Corroboration: Third-party mentions, citations, and links from sources that AI platforms treat as credible independent evidence of a business's existence and expertise

-• Consistent NAP — name, address, and phone number identical across every platform where the business is listed
+• Consistent NAP: Name, address, and phone number identical across every platform where the business is listed, inconsistencies create conflicting entity signals that reduce AI confidence

-The output of AEO is citation — inclusion in a synthesised answer that the AI generates before the user makes any selection.
+Output of AEO: Citation, inclusion in a synthesised answer the AI generates before the user makes any selection.
 There is no list.
 There is no browsing.
-The AI chooses on the user's behalf, and the user receives a response.
+If the business is absent from the AI's answer, it is absent from the user's consideration set entirely.
+The user is unaware any alternatives existed.

 Target output Search engine rankings AI-generated citations